Skellington-Closet/slack-mock/README.md

 - `reset`: `function()` Clears the `rtm.calls` array and closes connections to all connected clients.

 - `calls`: `Array` An array of payloads received by the RTM API from your Slack app.
-These are the exact message received with the following additions
+  - `message` The message that was received by the RTM API as an Object.
-  - `_client` A reference to the websocket client that received the payload.
+  - `client` A reference to the websocket client that received the payload.
+  - `rawMessage` The original String message received by the RTM API.
+Good for troubleshooting.

 ### `instance.slashCommands` (Slash Commands)